lasdf1234/en/documentation/Networking/ALB/User-Agreements/Product-Terms-of-Service.md

 10.2.
 In the event of disputes arising from the performance of these Service Terms, the Parties shall promptly resolve the disputes.
 When the negotiation fails, either Party may file a lawsuit directly with the People’s Court of Daxing District of Beijing.

 ## 11. Supplementary Articles ##
 11.1.
-JD Cloud's service description and price description on the relevant pages of [JD Cloud] (http://www.jdcloud.com/) and the order pages you make confirmation on are an integral part of these Service Terms.
+JD Cloud's service description and price description on the relevant pages of [JD Cloud](http://www.jdcloud.com/) and the order pages you make confirmation on are an integral part of these Service Terms.
 If the service description and price description on the relevant pages of [JD Cloud](http://www.jdcloud.com/) and the order pages you make confirmation on are inconsistent with these Terms of Service, these Service Terms shall prevail.

 11.2.
-JD Cloud has the right to transfer the rights and obligations in these Service Terms in part or in whole to an affiliated company of JD Cloud by the means of notifying you in advance by announcing on [JD Cloud] (http://www.jdcloud.com/), sending you intra-website notices or notices in written form.
+JD Cloud has the right to transfer the rights and obligations in these Service Terms in part or in whole to an affiliated company of JD Cloud by the means of notifying you in advance by announcing on [JD Cloud](http://www.jdcloud.com/), sending you intra-website notices or notices in written form.

 11.3.
 If any terms, in nature or otherwise, shall continue to exist at the termination of the Agreement, they shall be deemed to be continuing terms, including but not limited to warranty terms, confidentiality terms, intellectual property right terms, and law application and dispute resolution terms.